dan-leo/masters/thesis/v8/1_intro.md

 This thesis aims to highlight the challenges, advantages and disadvantages of the technology.
 By doing endpoint tests with multiple manufacturers and base station vendors, one can paint an accurate picture of the capabilities of the technology. [^bullets]

-[^bullets]: ask Thinus if he's happy with objectives like so in sentences, or bulleted?
+[^bullets]: Thinus are you happy with objectives like so in sentences and bulleted?

 ## Scope of Work {#scopework}